udontur/clock/README.md

 # Clock
-A digital clock that follow local time <br />
+A digital clock that follow local time

 The promotion message: <br />
 Hello everyone 👋 <br />
 I am excited to share that I have created a website!